Salon Business Plan Template: How-To Guide + Example

 Promotions Strategy

-[Company Name] expects its target market to be individuals working and/or living within a 5-mile radius of its location.
-[The Company’s] promotions strategy to reach these individuals includes:
+[Salon Name] expects its target market to be individuals working and/or living within a 5-mile radius of its location.
+The [Salon Name]’s promotions strategy to reach these individuals includes:

 Local Publications